decentraland/old-documentation/_posts/development-guide/2018-01-21-scene-content.md

 To create an animated sprite, use texture mapping to change the selected regions of a same texture that holds all the frames.

+To work with animated sprites, you can install and use the [Decentraland sprite helpers](https://github.com/decentraland/dcl-sprites) node package.
+Read documentation on how to use it in the provided link.

 #### Transparent materials

 To make a material transparent, you must add an alpha channel to the image you use for the texture.
 The _material_ entity ignores the alpha channel of the texture image by default, so you must either: